tutacat/gnome-invert-color-updates/README.md

-# True Color Invert
+# True Color Window Inverter

-**This is a fork of JackKenney/true-color-invert due to 2+ years of inactivity on the project**
+**This is a fork of JackKenney/true-color-window-invert due to 2+ years of inactivity on the project**

 GNOME shell extension for inverting window colors in hue preserving manner.
 Effectively a manual dark theme for GNOME windows.